MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/DataLakeStorage.md

     ![URL](media/DataLakeStorage/adls-url.png)

-5. In the next dialog box, select the authentication method.
+5. If this is the first time you're using this URL address, you'll be asked to select the authentication method.

    If you select the Organizational account method, select **Sign in** to sign into your storage account.
 You'll be redirected to your organization's sign in page.
 Follow the prompts to sign into the account.
 After you've successfully signed in, select **Connect**.

-   If you select the Account key method, enter your account key, and then select **Connect**.
+   If you select the Account key method, enter your account key and then select **Connect**.

     ![Sign in page](media/DataLakeStorage/sign-in.png)